 Further to the Government’s announcement of 23 June 2020 to further relax the COVID 19 lockdown restrictions, we have been reviewing the amended guidelines with various Insurers, legal counsel and the Department for Health and Public Health England (via our local MP’s office) with a view to obtaining clarity for our clients as to whether the new guidelines allow businesses that provide aesthetic treatments, which are not for medical and healthcare reasons, to reopen.

-We believe that as brokers and advisors to our clients we should provide our clients with clear and concise advice, upon receipt of which they may make an informed decision, after careful consideration of the risks, about how best to safely reopen their practice or clinic over the coming weeks with the wellbeing and safety of their staff & patients (new and existing) at the very centre of that decision making process.
+We believe that as brokers and advisors to our clients we should provide our clients with clear and concise advice, upon receipt of which they may make an informed decision, after careful consideration of the risks, about how best to safely reopen their practice or clinic over the coming weeks with the wellbeing and safety of their staff & patients (new and existing) at the very centre of that decision-making process.
+Learn more about our clinic insurance.

 At this time we can confirm that your Medical Malpractice Insurance placed via Enhance will continue to provide cover for allegations and/or claims relating to bodily injury following a treatment/procedure administered: